dustinfast/aeye_typer/README.md

 # Fast AEye TypeR

+This application is a work in progress.

-An accessibility tool (WIP) attempting to allow hands free mouse and keyboard use via an eye-tracker and wearable bran-scanner.
+An accessibility tool for allowing hands free use of a mouse and keyboard via a screen-mounted eyetracker and wearable brain-scanner.

-This tool differs from existing solutions in that
+This tool is intended to differ from existing accessibility solutions in that

 * It is inteded for use in a linux environment
-* The rate of typing is intended to be on par with a proficient typist's WPM rate.
-*  Use is based on eye movement and thought alone - i.e. a completely paralyzed but fully conscious person may use it.
+* Use is based on eye movement and thought alone - i.e. a paralyzed but fully conscious person may use it.
+* The rate of typing (WPM) is intended to be on par with that of a proficient typist's.

+Proof of concept will be accomplished through the following steps:

+1. Keystrokes, mouse clicks, EEG signals, and gaze-point data are recorded while a participant uses the application in Data Collection mode.

+2. Machine learning models will be built and trained to infer keystrokes, mouse-clicks, and cursor location from the EEG and eyetracker data streams.

 Author: Dustin Fast <dustin.fast@hotmail.com>